tinacms/tina.io/content/docs/drafts/editorial-workflow.md

 ## Publishing Content

 When you are ready to publish your content, merge the draft pull request into the protected branch (e.g., main) through GitHub.
-After the pull request is successfully merged, the new branch will be deleted, and the content will be available on the protected branch.
+After the pull request is successfully merged, the updated content will be available on the protected branch.

 ## Github Pull Request links